horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 - Censorship Resistant

     The service is online and accessible 24/7 from anywhere in the world.
 Thousands of nodes powering the blockchain ensure constant availability and access to the service.
+Censoring such network is extremely difficult.

 - Non-Custodial